For more years than I can remember, my mother used to tell me the same thing on my birthday:

 Do you know what I mean?
 Let me clarify.
 I didn't go crazy, although there were some days that I felt right on the edge.
 I lost my mind the way a car looses a tail with the diversion of a passing bus.
 I lost my mind the way a girl looses a sleezy guy at a party.
 I lost my mind the way I once lost a pick pocket who was following me through the streets of Haight Ashbury....

 Everything was so bad, my whole identity so crushed.
-All of my dreams and fantasies of becoming a successful filmmaker were utterly eclipsed by the harsh realities of my life; with my identity crushed all that rattled through my head were the sad, crappy stories I would tell myself about how I was failure as a woman because I did not give birth to a "healthy child."
+All of my dreams and fantasies of becoming a successful filmmaker were utterly eclipsed by the harsh realities of my life; with my identity scattered to the winds all that rattled through my head were the sad, crappy stories I would tell myself about how I was failure as a woman because I did not give birth to a "healthy child."
 My bandwidth went to distortion.
 Had I continued to think about everything that I was going through -- beyond what was required in response to developing situations -- I would have gone insane.